dottjt/textFill/README.md

 # textFill
-A pseudo text game I created using JavaScript, CSS and HTML.
+A pseudo text game I created using HTML, CSS and JavaScript.